 106.6.2 Fee schedule.
+109.2 Schedule of permit fee.
 The fees for all plumbing work shall be as indicated in the following schedule: (JURISDICTION TO INSERT APPROPRIATE SCHEDULE) adopted by resolution of the governing body of the jurisdiction.

-106.6.3 Fee Refunds.
-The code official shall establish a policy for authorize authorizing the refunding of fees as follows. {Delete balance of section}
+106.6.3 109.5 Fee Refunds.
+The code official shall establish a policy for authorize authorizing the refunding of fees as follows.
+(Delete balance of section)

 (Reason: This calls to attention of local jurisdictions considering adoption that they need a fee schedule and a refund policy.)
+Keep as code has written.

-Section 109; delete entire section and insert the following:
+Section 109114; delete entire section and insert the following: